STMicroelectronics/fp-sns-smartag2/README.md

 The package supports battery operated use cases.

+In this FW Package, the module listed below is not directly accessible as it is subject to some restrictive license terms requiring user's approval via a "click thu" procedure.
+It has to be downloaded from the www.st.com website.
+The respective URL to download this module is available in a readme.txt file at the root of the respective folder.

+- Drivers/BSP/Components/st25dvxxkc

 **FP-SNS-SMARTAG2 software features**:

 - Complete firmware to access data from an IoT node with dynamic NFC tag, environmental, motion and ambient light sensors